coderefinery/reproducible-research/_episodes/06-workflow-management.md

 Disclaimer: not all GUIs behave this way - there exist very good GUI solutions which enable reproducibility and automation.

-Imagine we have programmed a GUI with a nicer interface with icons where you can select scripts and input files by clicking:
+Imagine we have programmed a GUI with a nice interface with icons where you can select scripts and input files by clicking:
 - Click on counting script
 - Select book txt file
 - Give a name for the dat file